tfausak/tfausak.github.io/_posts/2013-02-24-hacking-hubot-with-hubot.md

 {% endhighlight %}

-(This seems like as good a time as any to point out that having a reprogrammable Hubot means that it's possible for someone to write a malicious script.
+(This seems like as good a time as any to point out that having a programmable Hubot means that it's possible for someone to write a malicious script.
 Consider yourself warned.)

 The only thing to watch out for here is that this forces the pattern to be case-insensitive by requiring the `i` flag.
 This allows you to address your Hubot as "Hubot", "hubot", or "HUBOT".

-But that's all you need to have a completely reprogrammable Hubot!
+But that's all you need to have a completely programmable Hubot!
 Here's how it ends up working:

     user  > hubot respond /widdly/i _ = function (msg) { msg.send('scuds'); }